How To: Preserve a Carved Pumpkin

 These seven secrets will help your Jack-o'-Lantern keep its form from now until the last of the trick-or-treaters on Halloween night.

 No amount of candy corn can make up for the moment you realize that your carefully carved pumpkin’s smile has turned into a rotting grimace just as the trick-or-treaters start showing up at the door.
-The freshest pumpkin is carved October 31, so if you are tempted to start the festivities earlier, follow these tips to make sure there will still be a plump pumpkin to greet the neighborhood kids once the big day arrives.
+The freshest pumpkin is carved October 31, so if you are tempted to start the festivities earlier, follow this advice for how to preserve a carved pumpkin.
+With it, you’ll have a plump pumpkin to greet the neighborhood kids once the big day arrives.

 Once you’ve got the perfect ghoulish grin, the preserving process begins.
-Joyce Martin Demchak, a floral design instructor with the New York Botanical Garden Adult Education Program (and pumpkin expert) suggests drying the pumpkin interior using a paper towel.
-“Carving the pumpkin exposes it to the air, and to bacteria, which is what causes pumpkin rot,” says Joyce.
+Former floral design instructor with the New York Botanical Garden Adult Education Program (and pumpkin expert) Joyce Martin Demchak suggests drying the pumpkin interior using a paper towel.
+“Carving the pumpkin exposes it to the air, and to bacteria, which is what causes pumpkin rot,” Demchak says.

 Now that you’ve preserved your pumpkin, you’re ready for trick-or-treaters!
 For tips on warding off Halloween pranksters this season, check out this video: